balciemrah/TME_Analyzer_20240320/README.md

 ## Getting started

-Follow one of the following installations approaches (pip, venv or linux)
+Follow one of the following installations approaches (pip, venv or conda)

 ### pip